The Teachings of Li Wang Ho reviewed

 But to return to the Master himself.
 The book is filled with most useful practical wisdom which one can as easily and successfully apply to one's daily life and conduct today, as one might have over 2,000 years ago:

 "Keep silent, and let each man call you what he will.
 Thus you will know him; for what he sees in you is but a reflection of that part of himself he wishes to conceal from others.
 The real you is invisible to him, and so he will know you not—if you keep silent."

 "All men are Fools, and fools only have wisdom if they know they are fools.
 The rest are still fools—only more so: for they do not know it.
 On the other hand when a fool in his foolishness is happy it is cruel to make him wise before the appointed time.
 Better a happy Fool than a miserable Sage."

-Indeed, it is hard not to agree with the wise injunctions of our Chinese Sage, and the book abounds with such and other precepts, as pragmatic as they are often enlightening.
+Indeed, it is hard not to agree with the wise injunctions of our venerable Chinese Sage.
+The book abounds with these and similar precepts, as pragmatic as they are uplifting and enlightening.

-Which brings me to the following conclusion: this is a work of such rarity that it should turn the heads of all serious collectors—be it bibliophiles, lovers of occult maxims, wise sayings or Chinese culture.
-The Teachings of Li Wang Ho is as scarce and difficult to find as it is unique by virtue of its contents.
-But here is also a book of such universal appeal, untainted graciousness and value, that it should garner the interest of every reader under the sun who has at least some propensity for good life, noble thought and appreciation of beauty.
+Which brings me to the following conclusion: this is a work of such rarity that it should turn the heads of all serious collectors—be it bibliophiles, lovers of occult maxims, wise sayings or admirers of Chinese culture.
+Once scarce and difficult to find, The Teachings of Li Wang Ho was reprinted in 2022 in a new, handsome hardcover edition which perfectly compliments this unique book.
+Yet it is also a book with great universal appeal, untainted graciousness and value which should interest every reader under the sun who has at least some propensity for good life, noble thought and appreciation of beauty.